lewissbaker/papers/isocpp/atomic_notify_fixes.md

 ```

 To work around this potential for operating on a dangling reference, we can use two
-separate atomic variables - `wait()` on one and the spin-wait on the second.
+separate atomic variables - `wait()` on one and then spin-wait on the other.

 ```c++
 int main() {